ship099/vulnado/README.md

-ddddulnado - Intentionally Vulnerable Java Application
+vcvddddulnado - Intentionally Vulnerable Java Application

 This application and exercises will take you through some of the OWASP top 10 Vulnerabilities and how to prevent them.ccc